Xilinx/PYNQ-ComputerVision/applicationCode/unitTests/testC++/README.md

     ```commandline
     $ sudo ./testSDxXfFilter2D ~/proj/images/bigBunny_1080.png
     ```
-    you should see ~140fps measured result as well as an outline of big bunny pop up on your terminal.
+    you should see ~140fps measured result.